Lotus-Gaming-DE/wcr-extractor/README.md

 ./setup.sh             # install runtime requirements
 ./setup.sh --dev       # additionally install development tools
 ```
+The script aborts with an error message if installation fails.

 Copy `.env.example` to `.env` if you need to define environment variables.
 None are required by default.